Gyoonus/deoptfuscator/README.md

     + $sudo apt-get install apksigner

-HOW TO USE
+## HOW TO USE
 + Set Local Environment
   + $. ./launch.sh
-+ Deobfuscate Android application which is applied control flow obfuscated technique
++ Deobfuscate an Android application that has been transformed using control-flow obfuscated techniques.
   + $python3 deoptfuscator.py <obfuscated_apk>
 + Test our tools!
   + $python3 deoptfuscator.py test/Trolly_cf.apk
-  + Deobfuscated apk will created named as [Trolly_cf_deobfuscated_align.apk]
+  + If the input file (an obfuscated app) was "Trolly_cf.apk", the file name of the deobfuscated apk is [Trolly_cf_deobfuscated_align.apk]

-+ Our tool is effectively deobfuscate Android application as below :
++ Our tool can effectively deobfuscate Android applications transformed with the control flow obfuscation option of DexGuard :
-  + Our tool can decay dexguard's Control Flow obfuscation option which no other tools have done it!!!
+  + Our tool can currently handle the control-flow obfuscation techniques of DexGuard.
+  + It cannot handle other obfuscation techniques such as layout obfuscation, identifier renaming, and string encryption.
 ![obfuscation](/images/effect.png)